toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 Marc records describe the provenance in the Marc field  260 / B (information shared by the Fortunoff Archive).

 During the data processing, information in this field was processed and taken over.
-The provenance of all Fortunoff interviews is the Holocaust Survival Film Project (see further description of this in the [section](/methods) section) presenting the Fortunoff interviews).
+The provenance of all Fortunoff interviews is the Holocaust Survival Film Project (see further description of this in the [Methods](/methods) section presenting the Fortunoff interviews).

 <b>B. USHMM</b>

 The provenance of the USHMM interviews was taken from the <i>historical_provenance</i> field of the JSON input files.
-The difference between the USHMM interviews from the two other collections is that the USHMM interviews feature a high number of different provenances. (see further description of this in the [section](/methods) presenting the USHMM interviews).
+The difference between the USHMM interviews from the two other collections is that the USHMM interviews feature a high number of different provenances. (see further description of this in the [Methods section](/methods) presenting the USHMM interviews).

 <b>C. USC Shoah Foundation</b>